w3f/staking-rewards-collector/README.md

 Staking Rewards:
 * **addresses**: A list of objects containing the `address` you want to parse the staking rewards, the `name` of your address and the `startBalance`.
 It also contains a field `network`, where users can specify their address belonging to `Polkadot`, `Kusama` or `Moonriver`.
 * **startBalance**: The amount of tokens from which the staking rewards are generated at the time of the `start`.
 Used to calculate the annualizedReturn, can be set to any number if the user is not interested in an accurate annualized return metric.
 * **start** (YYYY-MM-DD): The earliest day you want to analyze.
-Note that the earliest available prices for Polkadot are 2020-08-19 and 2019-09-20 for Kusama and that prices are set to 0 before that.
+Note that the earliest available prices for Polkadot are 2020-08-19, 2019-09-20 for Kusama and 2021-08-26 for Moonriver.
+Prices are set to 0 before that.
 * **end** (YYYY-MM-DD): The most recent day you want to analyze.